DLR-RM/BlenderProc/examples/camera_sampling/README.md

 * Sample location uniformly in a bounding box above the plane.

 Note that for this we are using [sampler.Uniform3d](../../src/provider/sampler) Provider which is not a part of a module, but a useful tool for introducing some "controlled randomness" into the process.
-To call a sampler for some attribute of a camera, specify a `provider` of a desired sampler and define some input arguments for it, e.g. `min` and `max`.
+To call a sampler for some attribute of a camera, specify a name (`provider`) of a desired sampler and define some input arguments for it, e.g. `min` and `max`.
 Sampler returns a value based on these input parameters specified in the config file, check the documentation for the samplers for more information on the input arguments, output formats, etc.

 * Set orientation of the camera such that it will always look at the POI in any pose.